 A gloomy, atmospheric start to the day in St Mawes.

-It was a mild, blustery afternoon at St Mawes for this spring re-visit.
+It was a mild, blustery afternoon at St Mawes.
 The town was busy, catering for ferry passengers from Falmouth and those staying in St Mawes itself.
 On a falling tide, the rocks made ideal rock pools to explore, for anenomes and crabs, or simply to wonder at the colours in the clear water.

 With Stephen on the beach at St Mawes.

-My winter return at dawn to St Mawes allowed me to see the town in all its glory, as a counterpoint to my first night time manonabeach in the autumn.
-The setting was stunning and I chatted to Sue on Tavern beach below Hotel Tresanton, learning what the beach means to her.
+My winter return at dawn to St Mawes allowed me to see the town in all its early morning glory, as a counterpoint to my first night time manonabeach® in the autumn.
+The setting was stunning and I heard from Sue what the beach means to her, on Tavern beach below Hotel Tresanton.

 Dawn breaks at St Mawes in Cornwall.

-This up-market town, located across Carrick Roads from Falmouth, sits near the southern tip of the Roseland Peninsula and was the venue for my first night time manonabeach.
+This up-market village sits near the southern tip of the Roseland Peninsula and was the venue for my first night time manonabeach®.
 I spoke to the manager of Hotel Tresanton and was very impressed with the atmosphere in the town mid-week.
-St Mawes has plenty of parking, excellent shops, hotels, restaurants and pubs, even a bank, as well as the post office and newsagents.
+St Mawes has plenty of parking, excellent shops, hotels, restaurants and pubs, as well as the post office and newsagents.
 The daytime views across Carrick Roads or up the Percuil River are second to none and the town feels very welcoming.
 There is a distinct sense of escape from humdrum life here.
 St Mawes has the up-market detachment I was aware of in Fowey and, to a certain extent, St Ives.
 A must-visit location, highly recommended.

 My chat with Frederika in the courtyard of Hotel Tresanton.